UCSC-Treehouse/archive/README.md

 for f in $(cat expire/s3_secondary_bams.txt) ; do aws --profile treehouse s3 rm "$f"; done
 ```

+The expire/ directory will additionally contain an `archived-201xxxxxTxxxxxx.txt` file labeled with the date of the run and listing what files were uploaded to S3.

+This file can be very large (100s of Mb) due to the "Completed ... with ... remaining" spam.
+To reduce to a reasonable size:
+`sed -e 's/.*upload/upload/' < $archivedFileName > $archivedFileName.small`

 ## Setup gotchas

 - You need a `[treehouse]` profile in your `~/.aws/credentials` file with an `aws_access_key_id` and `aws_secret_access_key`